projectcalico/calico/master/reference/public-cloud/aws.md

 1. Encapsulate Container Traffic

-   Container traffic can be enapsulated with its host IP so that the VPC never sees the container IPs, allowing standard ec2 routing to take over.
+   Container traffic can be encapsulated with its host IP so that the VPC never sees the container IPs, allowing standard ec2 routing to take over.

-   Turn on traffic masquerading in pool settings by enabling:
+   Turn on traffic encapsulation in pool settings by enabling:

    - `ipip` for container-to-container traffic.
    - `nat-outgoing` for container-to-ec2-instance traffic.